Peter-SB/reddit-bookmark-organiser-app/README.md

     <img src="src/assets/images/custom-adaptive-icon-cropped.png" alt="App Logo" height="250">
 </p>

-# Simple Reddit Bookmark App and How I Integrated AI
+# Reddit Bookmark App with AI Integration

 As anyone who uses Reddit know, saving and then later finding anything of interest in a nightmare!
 Saved posts are just a long list with no way of filtering it down resulting in endless scrolling for a post you may or may not have remembered to save.
 There's also the sneaky 1000 saved posts cap, after which you need to either request your Reddit data or start unsaving post.
 And god forbid you need to access anything offline or the post gets deleted.

-The temporary solution was to copy and save interesting posts to my notes app but this had its own issues.
+The temporary solution I had to this was to copy and save interesting posts to my notes app but this had its own issues.
 The main issue I kept running into while using my notes app to keep posts was that the clipboard would truncate long text.
 Plus I would have to save the original link to find it again later.
 It was also just not a good user experience.

 Having used a lot of React and Typescript recently and been enjoying building some front-ends, I wanted to explore building with React Native!
-I also wanted to take this opportunity to try integrate some AI functionality in a practical and useful way.
+Having then built this gave me a great opportunity to try integrate some AI functionality in a practical and useful way.
+I wanted to explore using some more local LLMs as well as cloud-hosted API endpoints.

 ### Project Objectives: